profile-photo

 What Dobbs Means for American Business

-How to Think Like a Lawyer in Making Decisions—and Why You Should.
+How to Think Like a Lawyer in Making Decisions—and Why You Should

 What does the average person have in common with lawyers?
-From the mundane to the game-changers, decisions need to be made very day.
+From the mundane to the game-changers, decisions need to be made every day.
 But a key way in which the everyday person differs from a lawyer is how each goes about making decisions.
 A non-lawyer may search for answers to validate or solidify a pre-conceived decision, while a lawyer looks for questions.
 Based on her latest book, How to Think Like a Lawyer and Why: A Common-sense Guide to Everyday Dilemmas.
 Wehle takes you through the decision-making practice she uses every day as a lawyer and legal educator.
 Whether it be buying a home, negotiating a salary, or choosing the right health gear, every major decision you make matters—so why not use a methodical process to help cut through the confusion?
 Wehle offers a five-step method that helps users identify relevant facts, personal values, counter-arguments, and tolerance.
 The method is so effective that her students often tell her, years after graduating from law school, that they use it every day in practice.
 Simple Politics with Kim Wehle.
 The American political newsfeed is a non-stop carousel rife with ever-changing and complex issues.
 Based on her growing Instagram and YouTube series, #Simple Politics, Professor Kim Wehle offers a thoughtful and non-partisan breakdown of the latest and most pressing political news of the day—and how the law shapes it.

 Kimberly Wehle's Experiences